 As the income from selling newspapers and journals is very low, advertising revenues are considered to be the indicators of media efficiency in Ukraine.
 That being said, the share of print media in the advertising market hardly reaches 10 percent, as research by the Ukrainian Institute for the Future shows.
-However, there has been a stable growth in the second half of 2017 and in the first nine months of 2018 a 5-7 percent increase in advertising revenues was seen.
-This can be explained with the general economic trend, as Ukraine is slowly recovering from the drastic recession caused by the crisis in Crimea and the secession of industry-rich parts of Eastern Ukraine in 2014.
+However, there was stable growth in the second half of 2017, and in the first nine months of 2018, a 5-7 percent increase in advertising revenues was seen.
+This can be explained with the general economic trend, as Ukraine was slowly recovering from the drastic recession caused by the crisis in Crimea and the secession of industry-rich parts of Eastern Ukraine in 2014.

-Print media are also dragging behind all other media in terms of audience.
-According to the study by InMind for Internews Network, only 21 percent of Ukrainians read print media at least once per month - this figure has declined by 10 percent since 2016.
-Only 16 percent of Ukrainians use print media as their weekly source of news.
+Print media were also dragging behind all other media in terms of audience.
+According to the study by InMind for Internews Network, only 21 percent of Ukrainians read print media at least once per month - this figure had declined by 10 percent since 2016.
+Only 16 percent of Ukrainians used print media as their weekly source of news.

-The most popular daily newspaper Segodnya (Today) has a circulation of 230,000 and is oriented to the general audience in cities and villages alike, while Novoe Vremia (New Time), the most popular weekly journal, has a circulation of only 19,000 and aims at highly-educated people interested in politics and economy.
-It is worth noting that both these outlets are produced in Russian only (as of 2019 a draft law is being discussed by the parliament to make it a requirement for Russian-language media to have Ukrainian-language versions).
+The most popular daily newspaper Segodnya (Today) had a circulation of 230,000 and was oriented to the general audience in cities and villages alike.
+It stopped its output at the end of 2019.
+Novoe Vremia (New Time), the most popular weekly journal, had a circulation of only 19,000 and aimed at highly-educated people interested in politics and economy.
+It is worth noting that both these outlets were produced in Russian only (the law allows printed media to be published in Russian until May 2021, after which the norm on mandatory duplication of all content in Ukrainian enters into force).

 A slightly higher level of trust in local media is not accidental.
 There is a tradition for Ukrainians who live in regions to support local newspapers.
 Regional outlets mostly focus on local news and events, as they often lack resources to cover national and international news properly.
 In this case, local media are mostly reprinting the messages of information agencies.

 The market of print media is dominated by private capital.
 The total share of state- and community-owned media outlets used to reach up to 22 percent of the total number of Ukrainian periodicals.
 However, in late November 2015, Ukraine’s parliament has changed the situation by adopting a law on reforms of state- and municipal-owned printed media.
-The law obliged all such media to be privatised – voluntarily during the 2016 and obligatorily in 2017-2018.
+The law obliged all such media to be privatized – voluntarily during the 2016 and obligatorily in 2017-2018.
 The process is currently underway.